machikania/phyllosoma/documents/readme-e.txt

-　　　　　　　　　　　　　　　　　　　　　　　　　　2024.2.17
+　　　　　　　　　　　　　　　　　　　　　　　　　　2024.10.19
 　BASIC Execution Environment Open Platform for Raspberry Pi Pico MachiKania type P by KenKen & Katsumi

 MachiKania is an open platform for microcontrollers with a BASIC compiler.
-MachiKania type P is equipped with a Raspberry Pi Pico and a small LCD module to realize a portable BASIC execution environment.
+MachiKania type P is equipped with a Raspberry Pi Pico (Pico 2, Pico W) and a small LCD module to realize a portable BASIC execution environment.
 External devices such as general-purpose I/O, SPI, and I2C can be easily controlled from BASIC.

 The on-board BASIC compiler is KM-BASIC, which is a 32-bit integer BASIC.